bleist88/astrolib/astrolib/mcc/README.md

 ##  Using MCC in a Python Shell

-The main actor in the MCC package is the class `Master`.
-The class `Master` defines the Master Catalog Object.
+The main actor in the MCC package is the class `master`.
+The class `master` defines the master Catalog Object.
 An instantiation of the class has the following members:

 *   *file_name*     - the file name for which the object is written to and